Etosha & Swakopmund

 Day 3: Thursday Etosha – Swakopmund, Hotel A La Mer – 510 km

-We continue on through the beautiful landscape, making a stop for a light picnic lunch, under the shadow of Namibia’s highest mountain, the Brandberg.
-Rising from the desert floor, this giant monolith is 2,573 m above sea level and is formed of pink tinged granite.
+We continue through the beautiful landscape, making a stop for a light picnic lunch, under the shadow of Namibia’s highest mountain, the Brandberg.
+Rising from the desert floor, this giant monolith is 2,573 m above sea level and is formed of pink-tinged granite.
 We continue our journey west and soon arrive at the coast and the chilly Atlantic Ocean.
 The whole coastline of Namibia is known as the Skeleton Coast, and it is easy to see why this barren seaboard is so named, with its forbidding mountains and barren beaches.
 The wind, the waves and the huge fog banks all conspire to push ships onto the beach.
-The countless mariners that, in olden times, found themselves shipwrecked here faced the stark prospect of no fresh water, no food, no rescue and a slow death by exposure.
+The countless mariners who, in olden times, found themselves shipwrecked here faced the stark prospect of no fresh water, no food, no rescue and a slow death by exposure.
 Their Shipmates who went down with their ship were thought to be the lucky ones.

 Day 4: Friday Swakopmund – Walvis Bay – Swakopmund – Windhoek – 420 km